15 Apr 2019 7:27 pm

 Hi everyone, I hope you’re all well!
 Today I’m going to be sharing another poem with you all.

-I wrote this one because the tenth anniversary of my mother’s death is coming up, and I’ve been thinking about her a lot recently.
+I wrote this one because the anniversary of my mother’s death is coming up, and I’ve been thinking about her a lot recently.
 The result is, I think, a rather deep, honest and personal conversation with my mother.

 Everything I write is quite personal, but this piece is made up of words and bits of unspoken conversation that I’ve carried around in my head for years – things I never got to say while she was here.
 Anyway, I hope you enjoy the poem.